The Boulder Mountains, home of the Hemingway-Boulders Wilderness

 There are 29 miles of maintained trails in Hemingway-Boulders Wilderness and that's where you'll find most of the humans on the property.
 While there are massively multiple opportunities to explore the area, the dramatic shape of the landscape can make off-trail travel dangerous and hard.
 That said, there's even a short accessible trail on the property.

 After many years of contention, the Hemingway-Boulders Wilderness was finally designated by Congress in August, 2015.
-As of early 2017, the Forest Service was still working to formulate a management plan for the area.
 White Clouds Wilderness is to the north and Jim McClure-Jerry Peak Wilderness to the northeast.
 Jim McClure-Jerry Peak is separated from Hemingway-Boulders mostly by a narrow road corridor.